FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

 \subsubsection{Zero-shot Learning Performance}

-The empirical results of the evaluation, presented in Table~\ref{tab:main_results}, reveal that LLMs with zero-shot learning still struggle with identifying implicit factuality in ``\textsc{Query-Response}'' contexts.
-The performance of the open-source 7B LLMs in zero-shot learning is notably poor, highlighting its deficiency in both instruction comprehension and internal knowledge representation.
-Even the ChatGPT exhibits limited proficiency in distinguishing between factual and non-factual ``\textsc{Query-Response}'' samples, achieving a mere 52.82\% \textsc{FactCls} score in zero-shot, just slightly above chance level.
-Further investigation into the underwhelming performance reveals a notable drawback: \textbf{LLMs (especially Llama2-chat) are susceptible to false negatives, resulting in reduced sensitivity when it comes to error detection.}
+The empirical results presented in Table~\ref{tab:main_results} show that LLMs with zero-shot learning struggle to identify implicit factuality in ``\textsc{Query-Response}'' contexts.
+The performance of the open-source 7B LLMs in zero-shot learning is notably poor, indicating deficiencies in both instruction comprehension and internal knowledge representation.
+Even the ChatGPT shows limited proficiency in distinguishing between factual and non-factual ``\textsc{Query-Response}'' samples, achieving only a 52.82\% FactCls score in zero-shot.
+Llama2-chat is susceptible to false negatives, resulting in reduced sensitivity in hallucination detection.